 Duplicate the tab we made for the first month, and adjust the days/weekends to fit the next month.
 Don’t forget to also add in public holidays.

-Here are some pros and cons of using an excel or Google Sheets PTO tracker.
+Here are some pros and cons of using an Excel or Google Sheets PTO tracker.

 The best part of using Google Sheets is that it’s free, and it’s already there.
 You don’t need to sign up for an expensive subscription or get to know a new tool.
 This is often a big plus for new startups or growing businesses trying to keep expenses to a minimum.

 Google Sheets is cloud-based, and viewable across all kinds of platforms.
 It doesn’t matter whether you’re on Mac or Windows, desktop, mobile or tablet, whether you’re in the office, out at lunch, or on your backup computer.
-You can still access your company’s PTO spreadsheet to check or update it when you need to.
+You can still access your company’s PTO tracker to check or update it when you need to.

 Changing your team to a 4-day work week?
 Easy.